-Tanzania has a total grid installation capacity of 1,490.14 MW.
-This is from hydro (37%), gas (33%) and other fossil fuels (30%).
+The country's current total grid installation capacity is 1,263 MW.
+This is from hydro (44.9%), natural gas (48.7%), disel (5.6%) and biomass (0.8%).
 Previously, the national power system was mostly relying on hydropower.
 Long and frequent periods of drought which might have been due to the climate change between 2003 and 2006; 2009 and 2010 lead to shortfalls in electricity supply from the hydropower stations; thus, the government of Tanzania resorted to thermal based generation sources as a short term solution.
 As a long term power development strategy the government intends to diversify the country's energy generation mix and is focusing on increasing the proportion of renewable energy generation, whereby geothermal development is ranked high on the list.
-Other renewables being considered are wind and solar.
+Other renewable sources being considered are wind and solar.

-Several preliminary and one detailed studies have been carried out to assess geothermal resources for power generation.
-These studied date back to 1949 but have been limited to surface studies mainly, measurements of surface temperature, water and gas sampling and analyses of the hot springs.
-The only study that has gone beyond preliminary surface studies is on Lake Ngozi geothermal field that was undertaken between 2006 and 2012 by the Ministry of Energy and Minerals (MEM) in collaboration with the Geological Survey Tanzania (GST), Tanzania Supply Company Limited (TANESCO) and the Federal Institute for Geosciences and Natural Resources (BGR) of Germany.
-This study comprised geological, geochemical and geophysical investigations and culminated in locating three sites for drilling of temperature gradient wells.
-The drilling of temperature gradients wells has been delayed, to allow for third party review as a measure of reducing the drilling risk.
-This paper presents geothermal development in Tanzania covering the geology of geothermal potential sites, developments institutional arrangements, new projects and future development plans for accelerating geothermal development and utilisation.
+Geothermal resource studies in Tanzania date back to 1949 but have been limited to surface studies mainly, measurements of surface temperature, water and gas sampling and analyses of the hot springs.
+To date, Ngozi geothermal prospect has gone beyond detailed surface study, where drilling of exploration testing wells is planned within one year time.
+Songwe, Kiejo-Mbaka and Luhoi geothermal fields are next rank to Ngozi.
+The detailed surface study in the support from ICEIDA/MFA is expected to complete by end of this year (2017).
+TGDC with ELC consultants undertaking geological, geochemical and geophysical investigations and culminated in locating three sites for drilling of test wells in Kieji-Mbaka and Luhoi geothermal fields.

+This paper presents geothermal development in Tanzania covering the geology of geothermal potential sites, developments goals and strategies, institutional arrangements, new projects and future development plans for accelerating geothermal development and utilisation.